BruceEckel/PantsTestSelection/README.md

 is to only look for tests inside `test_*.py` or `*_test.py` files, and to look for function names prefixed with `test` inside those files.
 (Pytest also looks for class names prefixed with `Test` but we will not cover those here).

-This repository demonstrates how to choose alternate file and function names when using Pants.
+This repository demonstrates how to choose alternate Pytest file and function names when using Pants.
 Following the suggestions [here](https://docs.pytest.org/en/7.1.x/example/pythoncollection.html#customizing-test-collection), we configure Pants to search all python files for tests.
 Using the example [here](https://docs.pytest.org/en/7.1.x/example/pythoncollection.html#changing-naming-conventions)